ryantd42/NY-Legislative-Git/2023/S6960A-2023/bill.md

   (I)  SURVEY  ALL  PARTICIPATING  WAIVER PROVIDERS, INCLUDING VOLUNTARY PROVIDERS, TO IDENTIFY LEVELS OF PREPAREDNESS TO IMPLEMENT SUCH REQUIRE- MENTS; AND
-  (II) REPORT BY JANUARY FIRST, TWO THOUSAND TWENTY-FOUR, TO THE  GOVER- NOR  AND  THE  CHAIRS OF THE ASSEMBLY AND SENATE COMMITTEES ON HEALTH ON THE ABILITY OF THE PROVIDER SYSTEM TO CONTINUE TO ENSURE CONSUMER CHOICE FOR SERVICE COORDINATION.
+  (II) REPORT BY JULY FIRST, TWO THOUSAND TWENTY-FOUR, TO  THE  GOVERNOR AND  THE  CHAIRS  OF THE ASSEMBLY AND SENATE COMMITTEES ON HEALTH ON THE ABILITY OF THE PROVIDER SYSTEM TO CONTINUE TO ENSURE CONSUMER CHOICE FOR SERVICE COORDINATION.
   (B) ALL FINAL PLANS FOR THE  TRANSITION  AND  CONVERSION  OF  SERVICES RELATED  TO  FEDERAL  CONFLICT OF INTEREST ACTIVITIES SHALL BE SUSPENDED PENDING THE REVIEW AND APPROVAL OF THE RECOMMENDATIONS CONTAINED  WITHIN